pvico/RX-Dual-Power/README.md

 | Using STBY PWR (system configured for strategy 2) |       x       |      DIM      |
 | Using MAIN PWR                                    |      DIM      |       x       |

 \* Listed in order of priority.
-For example, if both MAIN PWR and STBY PWR are LOW or DISCONNECTED, LED1 and LED2 will both blink fast whichever source is powering the model.
+For example, if both MAIN PWR and STBY PWR are LOW or DISCONNECTED (CRITICAL condition), LED1 and LED2 will both blink fast whichever source is powering the model.